A Successful Career in Live Sound is a Combination of Technical and Personal Skills

 If there is a piece of gear that you absolutely cannot do the show without, you need to bring it with you.
 If your artist must have a specific reverb, plug-in, microphone, or any other piece of gear, it needs to be part of your touring package.

-This is especially crucial if you are doing fly dates, using local production, one-offs, or any gig where you are relying on someone else to provide the audio equipment.
-It doesn’t matter how many times you go over your rider or tech spec, and how many assurances you get that ‘yes we will provide it’, this is the real world and we don’t always get exactly what has been promised.
+This is crucial if you are doing fly dates, using local production, one-offs, or any gig where you are relying on someone else to provide the audio equipment.
+It doesn’t matter how many times you go over your rider or tech spec, and how many assurances you get that ‘yes, we will provide it’; this is the real world, and we don’t always get exactly what has been promised.

-So if your singer absolutely cannot sing out of anything other than the Sennheiser e945, bring it with you.
-If your band absolutely requires the Waves Horizon bundle, bring a flash drive with the licenses, or better yet a computer with it installed and activated.
+If your singer absolutely cannot sing through anything other than the Sennheiser e945, bring it with you.
+If your band absolutely requires the Waves Horizon bundle, bring a flash drive with the licenses, or better yet, a computer with it installed and activated.

 It doesn’t matter how many times you advance your audio needs with the local production contact, or how much you stress how crucial this piece is to your show, the way information filters down or doesn’t filter down to the people actually showing up with the gear is beyond your control and more often than not, things fall through the cracks.
 It will save you a lot of time and headaches if you make sure that you travel with anything that you absolutely cannot do without.